 Alcoholism recognizes no barriers—age included.
 The first Young People’s Groups (YPG’s) in Alcoholics Anonymous appeared in 1945 in Los Angeles, California and Philadelphia, Pennsylvania.
 In 1957, a meeting of young AA’s from across the U.S. and Canada started what is now the International Conference of Young People in Alcoholics Anonymous (ICYPAA)—affectionately known as “icky-pa”.

-What happens at the Conference?
-There are meetings, often around the clock, a banquet on Saturday night, and a dance, and other educational and social activities.
+There are meetings, often around the clock, often a banquet on Saturday night, and a dance, and other educational and social activities.
 The conference is a chance to meet sober people throughout the area and to make friends and engage in fellowship.
 The conference is made up of one hundred percent enthusiasm surrounded by unconditional love.

-What are the meetings like?
-There are Step, Tradition, Topic, and Speaker meetings, as well as open discussion meetings.
+There are Step, Tradition, Topic, and Speaker meetings, as well as Open Discussion meetings.
 There are workshops in which more experienced members give their views on specific issues of sobriety.
-After the Saturday night banquet, a speaker tells his or her story.
-All meeting are open to any registrant who wants to attend.
+All meetings are open to any registrant who wants to attend.

 Yet another reason for the conference is to promote unity in the host city.
 The conference itself lasts only three days, but planning takes a whole year and involves dozens of people.
 By hosting a conference in your city, you can create a sense of unity among individuals and among groups.
 This unity will also live on long after the conclusion of the conference.
 “There exists among us a fellowship, a friendliness, and an understanding which is indescribably wonderful.”
 And that feeling doesn’t go away “as we go our separate ways.”

-Are there any age restrictions?
-No. Everyone is welcome.
+No!
+Everyone is welcome.
 This is an AA conference for sobriety, and an event that is for all AA members, regardless of age.
 We define “Young People” as anyone who still has room to grow.
 Although PENNSCYPAA is often said to be for “the young and the young at heart,” the suggested age for serving PENNSCYPAA is “under forty.”
 In the past, we’ve had attendees in their teens and in their seventies.

 PENNSYLVANIA STATE CONFERENCE OF YOUNG PEOPLE IN ALCOHOLICS ANONYMOUS